 When you shop for small business electricity, your small business credit is a factor in getting your service set up.
 The unfortunate reality is, you may have to pay a deposit to start electricity service for your small business.
 That’s why it’s important to build small business credit.
 In this article, we’ll explain why you may have to pay a deposit, alternatives to pay a deposit, and how to build small business credit so you don’t have to pay a deposit.

-Here are some steps for you to establish good credit for your business.
+Here are 10 steps to establish good credit for your business.

 - Incorporate your business.
 Even though you may be incorporated when you’re reading this, it deserves a mention.
 With sole proprietorships and general partnerships, the business is legally the same as the owner; therefore, there can be no separation of business credit history from personal.
 Incorporating a business or forming an LLC creates a business that is legally separate from the owner(s).
 This also protects your personal finances from your business’ debts and creditors.

 - Obtain a federal tax identification number (EIN).
 The EIN is basically a social security number for a business.
 It is required on federal tax filings.
 You also need it to open a business bank account in the name of the corporation or LLC.

 - Obtain a DUNS Number.
 A DUNS number (which stands for Data Universal Numbering System) is a unique 9 digit number assigned by the Dun & Bradstreet Corporation.
 Having an active DUNS number confirms your business is operational.
 Information on your business is included in an official directory listing that includes your company’s physical location, contact information, ownership, business structure, industry, employee count, aliases (“doing business as” designations), and historical financial data.
 If you have not yet established a DUNS number, here are the steps to do so.